 In recent years, antitrust issues related to vertical agreements have triggered disputes between suppliers and distributors, as well as complaints from interested parties.
 Since 2013, resale price maintenance (RPM) has been subject to heightened antitrust scrutiny.
-The probes, led by China's National Development and Reform Commission (NDRC) with the support of the delegated local enforcers, resulted in fines exceeding two billion yuan against suppliers and distributors of liquors, baby formulas, automobiles, medical devices, eyeglass lenses and consumer electronics, among others.
+The probes, led by China’s National Development and Reform Commission (NDRC) with the support of the delegated local enforcers, resulted in fines exceeding 2 billion yuan against suppliers and distributors of liquors, baby formulas, automobiles, medical devices, eyeglass lenses and consumer electronics, among others.

 The Anti-Monopoly Law (AML), effective from 1 August 2008, is the main antitrust legislation in China.
-The AML prohibits monopolistic agreements that eliminate or restrict competition, unless the agreements meet the criteria of exemptions.
+The AML prohibits monopolistic agreements that eliminate or restrict competition unless the agreements meet the criteria of exemptions.
 In general, the AML exemption rules require that the overall efficiencies and benefits of the agreements outweigh the negative effect on competition of the agreements.

 As regards vertical restraints, article 14 of the AML prohibits vertical monopolistic agreements that fix resale prices and restrict minimum resale prices.
 Article 14 also contains a catch-all prohibition on other types of vertical monopolistic agreements as determined by the competition authority.
 Article 15 of the AML sets out an exemption mechanism and provides defences to undertakings against findings of infringements of article 14.
 An agreement caught by article 14 is valid and enforceable if it satisfies the conditions of article 15.
 In order to be exempted, undertakings bear the burden of proof to show that the alleged agreements fall into one of the statutory scenarios listed in article 15 and, except for export cartels and other circumstances as prescribed by law or the State Council (China’s central government), that the agreements do not substantially restrict competition in the relevant market and allow consumers to share interests derived therefrom.

-Sector-specific rules: anti-monopoly guidelines on the automobile market3
+Sector-specific rules: anti-monopoly guidelines on the automobile market 3

-The NDRC's investigations into China's automobile market had resulted in series of infringement decisions against major passenger car manufacturers and their authorised dealers.
+The NDRC’s investigations into China’s automobile market resulted in a series of infringement decisions against major passenger car manufacturers and their authorised dealers.
 Global brands such as Chrysler, Audi, Mercedes-Benz, Nissan, GM or their Chinese joint ventures were fined for RPM relating to new cars and replacement parts.
 In most of the cases, the authorised dealers of the automobile manufacturers were also fined because the RPM organised by the manufacturers and then implemented by the authorised dealers effectively established price cartels among the dealers.

-The NDRC's investigations into the automobile market revealed that vertical restraints were similar and in parallel among automobile brands and were mainly imposed by automobile manufacturers.
+The NDRC’s investigations into the automobile market revealed that vertical restraints were similar and in parallel among automobile brands, and were mainly imposed by automobile manufacturers.
 Competition among authorised dealers had been found distorted while effective competition was insufficient between authorised and independent after-sales service providers.
 The SAMR continues the investigations into the automobile market.

 Given that the NDRC had gained on-the-ground experience from investigations and enforcement activities in the automobile market, in June 2015, the Anti-Monopoly Commission of the State Council delegated the NDRC to lead the drafting of the Anti-Monopoly Guidelines on the Automobile Market (the draft Automobile Guidelines).
 Since the drafting work started, the NDRC drafting team has conducted a series of interviews and surveys, circulated questionnaires to interested parties and held public workshops for interested parties to discuss the contents of the draft Guidelines.
 Most automobile manufacturers operating in the Chinese market, as well as major upstream suppliers and downstream distributors, actively took part in the drafting process by attending the workshops and submitting feedback.
-In March 2016, the NDRC published the draft Automobile Guidelines and sought public comments.4 By December 2018, the drafting work and formalities were completed and the draft Automobile Guidelines are at the final step to be promulgated by the Anti-Monopoly Commission of the State Council.
+In March 2016, the NDRC published the draft Automobile Guidelines and sought public comments.
+4 By December 2019, the drafting work and formalities were completed and the draft Automobile Guidelines are at the final step to be promulgated by the Anti-Monopoly Commission of the State Council.

 The draft Automobile Guidelines mainly focus on vertical restraints, covering vertical agreements and abuse of dominance relating to vertical restraints in aftermarket.
-The draft Automobile Guidelines state that the key of antitrust assessment is the restrictive effect on competition actually caused by the conduct.
+The draft Automobile Guidelines state that the key to antitrust assessment is the restrictive effect on competition actually caused by the conduct.
 According to the effect on competition, unilateral conduct such as business policies and instructions may be construed as vertical agreements and therefore be subject to the relevant rules of the AML.